2013 Ford C-Max Hybrid Interior

 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-Reviewers are fairly positive about the interior in the 2013 Ford C-Max overall.
-They say it has a clean design and better materials than you might expect, given the C-Max's price.
-However, they dislike the optional MyFord Touch controls, saying that the electronics in the Prius v are easier to use.
-They also note that the Toyota Prius v has more cargo space.
-Also, opting for the features reviewers like best on the C-Max quickly inflates the price.
+Reviewers say the 2013 Ford C-Max Hybrid has a clean design and better materials than you might expect, given its price.
+However, they dislike the optional MyFord Touch controls, saying that the electronics in the Toyota Prius v are easier to use.
+They also note that the Prius v has more cargo space, and that opting for the features they like best in the C-Max Hybrid quickly inflates its price.

 - "Materials are attractive if not lavish, and every control feels like it's of solid quality." -- Edmunds